Octavius-Dante/Game-Sites/README.md

 - PS3 - RPCS3 (main line build)
 - PS2 - PCSX2 (nightly and mainline)
 - XBOX360 - XENIA, (Nightly build, Main line build)
+- Retro arch - best for running all 8BIT, 16BIT and nintendo older games befoe 3d era and 3d era games.

+a link to all the roms in one place not sure how long this link is going to be active []()